metachris/micropython-ctl/cli/README.md

-  mv <oldPath> <newPath>                        Rename a file or directory sha256 <filename>                             Get the SHA256 hash of a file reset [options]                               Reset the MicroPython device mount                                         Mount a MicroPython device (over serial or
+  mv <oldPath> <newPath>                        Rename a file or directory sha256 <filename>                             Get the SHA256 hash of a file reset [options]                               Reset the MicroPython device mount [targetPath]                            Mount a MicroPython device (over serial or network) run-tests                                     Run micropython-ctl tests on a device version                                       Print the version of mctl help [command]                                display help for command
-                                                network)
-  run-tests                                     Run micropython-ctl tests on a device version                                       Print the version of mctl help [command]                                display help for command